melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 June 1st, 2022.
 I logged into twitter to see a new event called [canlitpit](https://digiwriting.com/canlitpit/) for Canadian writers.
 I shrugged and sent out my standard tweets for Companion to the Count.

 Two agents liked my tweet.
 TWO!

-Not only that, but one of the agents was someone I'd secretly admired from afar for years ever since they were a mentor for Pitch Wars.
-I was giddy with excitement, and sent off the queries.

 I got a full request within *17 minutes*.